autocrypt/protected-headers/draft-protected-headers.in.md

 In both cases, the process which decrypts the message and processes the Protected Headers must be able to update the metadata index.

-FIXME: add notes about research topics and other non-simple workarounds, like oblivious server-side indexing.
+FIXME: add notes about research topics and other non-simple workarounds, like oblivious server-side indexing, or searching on encrypted data.

 Usability Impact of Obscured Message-ID {#obscured-message-id}
 ---------------------------------------